Non-adaptive Group Testing: Explicit bounds and novel algorithms: Introduction

 In our LP relaxation, in the noise-free case the measurements take the value one if {\it some} defective item is in the pool and zero if no defective item is part of the pool.
 Furthermore, noise in the group testing scenario is also boolean unlike the additive noise usually considered in the compressive sensing literature.
 For these reasons we also need to relax our boolean measurement equations.
 We do so by using a novel combination of inequality and positivity constraints, resulting in a class of Linear Programs.

 We first consider the case when the number of defectives $\dfct$ is known exactly (and later relax this constraint).
 Our LP formulation and analysis is related to error-correction~\cite{McWilliamsS:77} where one uses a ``minimum distance" decoding criteria based on perturbation analysis.
 The idea is to decode to a vector pair consisting defective items, $\bx$, and the error vector, $\be$, such that the error-vector $\be$ is as ``small" as possible.
-We call this algorithm the \nlp algorithm (for Noisy LP).
+We call this algorithm the \nlpm algorithm (for Noisy LP).
 Using novel ``perturbation analysis'', certain structural properties of our LP, convexity arguments, and standard concentration results we show that the solution to our LP decoding algorithm recovers the true defective items with high probability.
-Based on this analysis, we can directly derive the performance of four other LP-based decoding algorithms.
-In particular, LiPo considers the noiseless measurement scenario.
-Also, \nlpp and \nlpm both also consider the noisy measurement scenario, but {\it only} use constraints corresponding to positive test outcomes and negative test outcomes respectively.
-It is perhaps interesting that even though \nlpp and \nlpm only consider a subset of the available information, they nonetheless have performance comparable to \nlp.\footnote{In fact, our analysis actually indicates superior performance for \nlpp and \nlpm compared to \nlp, but this is an artifact of the fact that we did not truly optimize over all internal parameters in our proofs.} Finally, for the case when only an upper bound $\dbnd$ on $\dfct$ is known (rather than the explicit value of $\dfct$) we have a decoding algorithm \nulp (for Noisy Universal LiPo).
+Based on this analysis, we can directly derive the performance of two other LP-based decoding algorithms.
+In particular, \lp considers the noiseless measurement scenario.
+Also, for the case when only an upper bound $\dbnd$ on $\dfct$ is known (rather than the explicit value of $\dfct$) we have a decoding algorithm \nulp (for Noisy Universal LiPo).
 This comprises of a sequence of LPs, one for each positive integer less than $\dbnd$, and we show that with high probability only the LP corresponding to the correct value $\dfct$ outputs a ``meaningful" answer.

 Furthermore, we demonstrate that each of these three types of algorithms achieve near-optimal performance in the sense that the sample complexity of our algorithms match information-theoretic lower bounds within a constant factor, where the constant is independent of the number of items $\bl$ and the defective set size $\dfct$ (and at the cost of additional slackness, can even be made independent of the noise parameter $\defp$ and the error probability $\error$).
 Our sample-complexity bounds here are expressly calculated, and all of the constants involved are made precise.